 When a PHY-TXSTART.request(TXVECTOR) primitive with the FORMAT parameter equal to NON_HT and the NON_HT_MODULATION parameter equal to OFDM is issued, the behavior of the VHT PHY is defined in Clause 18 with additional requirements described in 22.3.9.1 (Transmission of 20 MHz NON_HT PPDUs with more than one antenna) and 22.3.18.4.2 (Transmit center frequency leakage) instead of 18.3.9.7.2 (Transmitter center frequency leakage).
 The Clause 22 TXVECTOR parameters in Table 22-1 (TXVECTOR and RXVECTOR parameters) are mapped to Clause 18 TXVECTOR parameters in Table 18-1 according to Table 22-3 (Mapping of the VHT PHY parameters for NON_HT operation) and the Clause 18 PHY-TXSTART.request(TXVECTOR) primitive is issued.

+NOTE—When the FORMAT parameter is set to NON_HT and the NON_HT_MODULATION parameter is set to NON_HT_DUP_OFDM in a PHY-TXSTART.request(TXVECTOR) primitive, the behavior of the VHT PHY is defined in Clause 22.

 When the VHT PHY receives a Clause 22 PHYCONFIG.request(PHYCONFIG_VECTOR) primitive, the VHT PHY shall issue a Clause 18 PHYCONFIG.request(PHYCONFIG_VECTOR) primitive but with the OPERATING_CHANNEL and CHANNEL_OFFSET parameters discarded from PHYCONFIG_VECTOR.
 In order to transmit a non-HT PPDU on the primary channel, the MAC shall configure dot11CurrentFrequency to dot11CurrentPrimaryChannel before transmission.

-As defined in 22.3.21 (PLCP receive procedure), once a PPDU is received and detected as a NON_HT OFDM PPDU, the behavior of the VHT PHY is defined in Clause 18.
+As defined in 22.3.21 (PLCP receive procedure), once a PPDU is received and detected as a NON_HT PPDU, the behavior of the VHT PHY is defined in Clause 18.
 The RXVECTOR parameters from the Clause 18 PHY-RXSTART.indication primitive are mapped to the Clause 22 RXVECTOR parameters as defined in Table 22-3 (Mapping of the VHT PHY parameters for NON_HT operation).
 VHT PHY parameters not listed in the table are not present.

-NOTE—When the FORMAT parameter is set to NON_HT and the NON_HT_MODULATION parameter is set to NON_HT_DUP_OFDM, the behavior of the VHT PHY is defined in Clause 22.